remichartier/022_selfDrivingCarND_HighwayDrivingPathPlanner/WRITE-UP_and_MODEL_DOCUMENTATION.md

-Write-up including :
+This Write-up includes :
 - The rubric points.
   - Brief description of how I addressed each point and references to the relevant code.
-- Detailed description of the code used in each step (with line-number references and code snippets where appropriate)
+  - ie including detailed description of the code used in each step (mainly via code snippets where appropriate)
   - Links to other supporting documents or external references.
-- Explain how the code works and why I wrote it that way.
+- Model Description : explaining the code model for generating paths, how the code works and why I wrote it that way.

 # Project Rubric Criteria